xiegeo/modbusone/README.md

 2026-07 v1.2.0

 Protect API from some inappropriate usage.
-Previously, badly formed data could be sent over the wire (such as wrong size of data reply), such usage will now be fixed by cutting extra data or return errors.
+Previously, badly formed data could be sent over the wire (such as wrong size of data reply), such usage will now be fixed by cutting extra data or returning error code 4 `EcServerDeviceFailure`.

 When calling `func (f FunctionCode) MakeRequestHeader(address, quantity uint16) (PDU, error)` with a single value function code, quantity is required to be 1.

 2026-06 v1.1.0